RussBDavis/Data-Vis-Final/ProcessBook/ProcessBook.md

 ## Color Bin Decisions 2/26

-We knew we wanted to bin our vaccine rates and disease instance rates as well as that we wanted to differentiate each bin by either brightness or saturation as rates are continious numerical data.
-We chose three bins, plus a bin for missing data, as 3-4 bins is the reccomended number of bins according to Tamara Munzner (Visualization Analysis and Design, 2014).
+We knew we wanted to bin our vaccine rates and disease instance rates as well as that we wanted to differentiate each bin by either brightness or saturation as rates are continuous numerical data.
+We chose three bins, plus a bin for missing data, as 3-4 bins is the recommended number of bins according to Tamara Munzner (Visualization Analysis and Design, 2014).

-We chose to represent disease instance rate with a red scale as red is indicitive of danger.
-We chose to represent vaccine coverage with a green scale as green is indicitive of life.
+We chose to represent disease instance rate with a red scale as red is indicative of danger.
+We chose to represent vaccine coverage with a green scale as green is indicative of life.
 The specific colors used were identified from http://colorbrewer2.org/#type=sequential&scheme=Reds&n=4.

 In order to decide where to make our bins, we decided to use the power of visualizations!
 Instead of just making a gut decision on the best bins, we plotted the data on a histogram in order to see how our data was clustered and to pick bins that would best show our data.